 - Action Bomb: The exploding ants.

 - Alas, Poor Villain: When you finish off the Gorilla, both times, Ray appears to show some sympathy towards it.
 Probably unintentionial.

 - Anyone Can Die: Support characters are dying left and right, even ones you just met, as you progress in the game.
 Completely averted after the "time drive" though.

-- Awesome but Impractical: Two handed weapons are stronger and not that much slower to use, but without a flashlight in one hand, you are blind!
-Unless you find a clip-on light that is, then it becomes averted.
+- Awesome, but Impractical: Two handed weapons are stronger and not that much slower to use, but without a flashlight in one hand, you are blind unless you find a clip-on light.

 - Big Creepy-Crawlies: As you might expect, the main foes of the game.

 - Boring but Practical: The benefit to throwing rocks is that you always carry 99 of them, refill them completely at any rock pile, and they do a moderate amount of damage.

 - The can of bug spray has a short range, but will make shorter work of the bugs you spray on.

 - Climax Boss: Beelzebub; a bloated, wingless fly monster covered in Combat Tentacles, and the source of the poisonous mist that created the other monsters.